WistfulHopes/NightSkyEngineSite/content/quick-start.md

 For each animation you wish to use, add an element to the Anim Datas array.
 Give it a name, and assign the correct animation.
 The name will be used to call the correct animation from the State blueprints.

 Now, create an Anim Blueprint.
-Be sure to select BaseAnimBP_Standard as the blueprint of choice for non-ArcSystemWorks characters, or BaseAnimBP_ArcSys for ArcSystemWorks characters.
+Select the mesh skeleton, and ABP_CommonArcSys as the parent class for ArcSystemWorks characters.
+A traditional 3D animation template is under construction.

 {{< rawhtml >}}
 <img src="..\images\quick-start\anim-blueprint.png" alt="Create Anim Blueprint" style="width:400px;"/>